cdleveille/fullstack-bun/README.md

 - Installs a [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) for caching static assets and API responses client-side, enabling offline functionality and faster subsequent loads with fewer requests to the server.

 - Includes a [Dockerfile](https://github.com/cdleveille/fullstack-bun/blob/main/Dockerfile), [fly.toml](https://github.com/cdleveille/fullstack-bun/blob/main/fly.toml), and [GitHub workflow](https://github.com/cdleveille/fullstack-bun/blob/main/.github/workflows/deploy.yml) for deploying to [fly.io](https://fly.io) on pushes to the `main` branch.
-The Dockerfile compiles the app into a standalone binary, which is then run in a [distroless](https://github.com/GoogleContainerTools/distroless) image.
+The Dockerfile compiles the app into a standalone binary and runs it in a [distroless](https://github.com/GoogleContainerTools/distroless) image.

 ## Not Included

 - Server-side rendering

-- Database implementation
+- Database

+- Authentication

+- CSS Framework

+- Tests

+...but I may look into adding these in the future!

 ## Development